Exciting news! We’re running a brand new series on Great Women of the Bible and the lessons they can teach us as we study their stories.

 It seems many in modern Christianity neglect Leah.
 She rarely makes it into books of Bible heroines.
 Sure, on occasion she gets a parenthetical mention in a sermon.

-But recently, I’ve come to realize we have much to learn from Leah.
+But recently, I’ve come to realize we have much to learn from one of the more overlooked women of the Bible.

 Truth is, scripture gives us more details about Leah’s appearance, relationship with her sister, her marriage, and her mothering than many other women who fill Bible study books.
 What can we learn from Leah in the Bible?
 Here are two of my favorite lessons.

 Rahab occupies an interesting place in the mind and heart of the modern church.
-Her documented profession as a prostitute keeps her from being a Sunday School staple like Jonah and the Whale or David and Goliath, but her story draws people back over and over again.
+Her documented profession as a prostitute keeps her from being a Sunday School staple like Jonah and the Whale or David and Goliath, but her story draws people back over and over again as one of the more interesting women of the Bible.

 Rahab in the Bible is best known for three things: